 Make your mark on the Artist Boat Coastal Heritage Preserve!
 At a Volunteer Workday, you can help preserve and restore the native coastal prairie ecosystem.
 Activities might include planting native grasses, laying down seeds, taking care of our native plant nursery, removing or treating for invasive species, and more.
 Events are open to the public but you must RSVP to the Habitat and Stewardship Program Manager, email@example.com, in advance to participate.
 Workdays are May 3rd, 17th, 9am-12 noon.

 Support Artist Boat Just By Shopping at Kroger

-Choose Artist Boat as your organization to support as part of Kroger’s Community Rewards Program and support Artist Boat just by doing your normal shopping.
+If you choose Artist Boat as your preferred organization as part of Kroger’s Community Rewards Program, you can support Artist Boat just by doing your normal shopping.
 Simply visit kroger.com and create an account with your Kroger Card.
 On the Community page select Artist Boat with its NPO number 49997 and you are set!
-If you have the Kroger App, click “more and “community rewards”, enter “Artist Boat” and you’re in!
+If you have the Kroger App, click “more” and “community rewards,” enter “Artist Boat” and you’re in!
 Thanks for taking the time to do this.